trimstray/nginx-admins-handbook/doc/RULES.md

   > Sensitive resources contains items that abusers can use to fully recreate the source code used by the site and look for bugs, vulnerabilities, and exposed passwords.

+  > In my opinion, a return 403 (or even a 404, as the [RFC2616 - 10.4.4 403 Forbidden](https://tools.ietf.org/html/rfc2616#section-10.4.4) suggests for purposes of no information disclosure) is less error prone if you know the resource should under no circumstances be accessed via http, even if "authorized" in a general context.

+  > NGINX process request in phases. `return` directive is from rewrite module, and `deny` is from access module.
+Rewrite module is processed in `NGX_HTTP_REWRITE_PHASE` phase (for `return` in `location` context), the access module is processed in `NGX_HTTP_ACCESS_PHASE` phase, rewrite phase (where `return` belongs) happens before access phase (where `deny` works), thus `return` stops request processing and returns 301 in rewrite phase.

+  > `deny all` will have the same consequence but leaves the possibilities of slip-ups.
+The issue is illustrated in [this](https://serverfault.com/questions/748320/protecting-a-location-by-ip-while-applying-basic-auth-everywhere-else/748373#748373) answer, suggesting not using the `satisfy` + `allow` + `deny` at `server { ... }` level because of inheritance.

+  > On the other hand, according to the NGINX documentation: _The `ngx_http_access_module` module allows limiting access to certain client addresses._ More specifically, you can't restrict access to another module (`return` is more used when you want to return other codes, not block access).

 ###### Example

 ```nginx